-Priority I Perfo ormance Contract Measures Strategy General Capacity Requirements 1.
-Each CSB must complete an evaluation plan which is revised and approved annually and includes:a.
+Priority Performance Contract Measures Strategy General Capacity Requirements Each CSB must complete an evaluation plan which is revised and approved annually and includes: a.
 A logic model which includes all of the required priority strategies all CSBs must implement and any discretionary strategies the CSB has elected to implement. b.
 A measurement plan documenting how all required metrics will be tracked and reported.
-2. All prevention programs, practices, and strategies must be evidence-based and approved by the DBHDS OBHW team.
+All prevention programs, practices, and strategies must be evidence-based and approved by the DBHDS OBHW team.
 Only strategies that align with the state-identified priorities and/or the CSB's logic model outcomes will be approved.
-3. Each CSB must maintain a license for the Performance-Based Prevention System (PBPS) and record all implemented strategies in the PBPS.
-4. Each CSB must maintain a minimum of 1 FTE Prevention Lead position.
-This position leads and ensures compliance and implementation of all Prevention priority strategies. prevention-related conference per year.
-Any national conferences outside of the NPN 6.
-Prevention Research Conference, NATCON, CADCA National or Mid-Year Conferences must have prior DBHDS approval.
+Each CSB must maintain a license for the Performance-Based Prevention System (PBPS) and record all implemented strategies in the PBPS.
+Each CSB must maintain a minimum of 1 FTE Prevention Lead position.
+This position leads and ensures compliance and implementation of all Prevention priority strategies.
+Prevention funding should be used for prevention staff to attend at least one national prevention-related conference per year.
+Any national conferences outside of the NPN Prevention Research Conference, NATCON, CADCA National or Mid-Year Conferences Community Coalition Development must have prior DBHDS approval.
 Each CSB receives \$3000 in their base allocation to help support this capacity building effort.
-Community 1.
-Coalition 2.
-1 5 Development 3.
+The CSB shall be involved in a minimum of 6-10 coalition meetings a year.
+The CSB should maintain membership in CADCA and/or CCoVA each year.
 The CSB and its associated coalition should ensure youth engagement in the coalition either as a sub-group of the coalition or a separate youth coalition.
-4. The CSB should maintain a social media presence to publicize prevention activities and messaging (Facebook page, Instagram, website, etc.) Websites should be updated monthly at a minimum and social media bi-weekly to ensure information and resources remain relevant and engages the community.
-5. Every 2 years, each CSB must complete a coalition readiness assessment and an assessment of representation in the coalition of the following 12 sectors: youth; parents; businesses; media; school; youth-serving organizations; law enforcement; religious/fraternal organizations; civic and volunteer organizations; healthcare professionals; state, local and tribal governments; and other organizations involved in reducing illicit substance use.
+The CSB should maintain a social media presence to publicize prevention activities and messaging (Facebook page, Instagram, website, etc.) Websites should be updated monthly a a minimum and social media bi-weekly to ensure information and resources remain relevant and engages the community.
+Every 2 years, each CSB must complete a coalition readiness assessment and an assessment of representation in the coalition of the following 12 sectors: youth; parents; businesses; media; school; youth-serving organizations; law enforcement; religious/fraternal organizations; civic and volunteer organizations; healthcare professionals; state, local and tribal governments; and other organizations involved in reducing illicit substance use.